Oluoladio/aws-account-governance/README.md

 ---
 # Why this Project
-I chose this project to build hands-on expertise in services I was not really familiar with, especially CloudTrail, CloudWatch metric filters, Config rules via CloudFormation, and Security Hub.
+I chose this project to build hands-on expertise in services I was not really familiar with especially CloudTrail, CloudWatch metric filters, Config rules via CloudFormation, and Security Hub.
 Each step taught me something valuable, from filtering raw log data to interpreting compliance findings.
 These challenges not only reinforced my cloud security knowledge but also improved my ability to troubleshoot and problem solving skills.

 ---